soffes/blog/published/2009-06-15-web-services-with-cocoa-surprise/web-services-with-cocoa-surprise.markdown

+---
-# Web Services with Cocoa Surprise
+title: Web Services with Cocoa Surprise
+categories: development ios objective-c
+---

 This week I have a talk at the first [Oklahoma City CocoaHeads](http://cocoaokc.org) meeting.
 I was going to talk about transferring data from web services with plists.
 I spend most of the day working on SSConnection, my simple Foundation class for easily transferring plist data from a web service to a Cocoa application.